jkt2407/frontend-nanodegree-mobile-portfolio/README.md

 ### General Instructions

-Source code can be found in the github repository: https://github.com/jkt2407/frontend-nanodegree-mobile-portfolio
+Source code can be found in this github repository in branch "gh-pages": https://github.com/jkt2407/frontend-nanodegree-mobile-portfolio

 Website can be accessed through Github pages: